Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.btsolve.rst

 same structure as the "fixed model" in :ref:`incidence_tutorial_dm`.

 .. doctest::
+   :skipif: not networkx_available or not scipy_available or not asl_available

    >>> m = pyo.ConcreteModel()
    >>> m.components = pyo.Set(initialize=[1, 2, 3])